 This perception intensified with time as the Sunni youth's sense of victimhood increased, particularly after the assassination of Hariri in 2005.
 Collective grievances, anger and victimisation were shared among many Majdalines despite not agreeing with Hariri fully politically and religiously.
 The campaign of raids and summons carried out by the Lebanese army and security services against the Sunni youth of Majdal Anjar as well as the defeat they suffered both on the battlefield and in terms of morale after the events of May 7, 2008 led to an increase in the number of those affiliated with the hard-line Salafi movement (Salafist Jihadism).
-It also created the impression that the Lebanese army receives orders from the Shiite Hezbollah who would "arrest young men through the army after infiltrating it and seizing control of its decision-making".75 The Majdaline youth also clashed with the army and security forces during intermittent periods of time starting in 2007, in which some soldiers and many of the townspeople were killed.77
+It also created the impression that the Lebanese army after infiltrating it and seizing control of its decision-making".^{75 76} The Majdaline youth also clashed with the army and security forces during intermittent periods of time starting in 2007, in which some soldiers and many of the townspeople were killed.77